 Trails, Monuments, Outdoor Exhibits

-The tour trail is approximately one-quarter-mile long and encircles the remains of the fort on the river side of the highway.
+The Fort Fisher Tour Trail is approximately one-half mile in length and encircles the remains of the fort on the river side of the highway.
 Exhibit panels containing photos and text are located at many locations along the tour trail.
-A restored gun emplacement is located on top of one of the batteries.
-Battle Acre, a monument to Confederate dead, is located on the ocean side of U.S. 421.
-A pavilion located at the northern end of the parking lot houses a display on underwater archaeology.
+Other walking trails can be found on the ocean side of U.S. 421, in the vicinity of the Battle Acre Monument.

-The visitor center and rest rooms are fully accessible.
-The tour trail is also accessible with assistance, but the restored gun emplacement is not.
+The visitor center and restrooms are fully ADA-compliant.
+The tour trail is also handicapped-accessible, with the exception of the restored gun emplacements.

 Picnic Facilities